crim-ca/geoimagenet-api/docs/source/tests.rst

   postgresql://docker:docker@localhost/gis

-You can also run the tests having a local Geoimagenet instance up and running, as long as you change (temporarily) the following variables in geoimagenet_api/config/default.ini, or use a custom.ini file, where:
+You can also run the tests having a local Geoimagenet instance up and running, as long as you change (temporarily) variables in geoimagenet_api/config/default.ini, or use a custom.ini file, where:

 `postgis_user` and `postgis_password` are equal to the values assigned to them in the env.local of your instance (the compose repository)